10 Must-Dos in Raglan

 10. go fishing

 Try your luck in the Raglan Harbour, or head out on the road to Ruapuke Beach to increase your catching chances.
-There’s no restrictions in the area, so buy some bait, rent a fishing rod (or borrow one from your hostel) and cast your line!
+There are no restrictions in the area, so buy some bait, rent a fishing rod (or borrow one from your hostel) and cast your line!

 Check out Fishing in New Zealand for more information.